Basil: Description

 Basil is an annual, or sometimes perennial, herb.
 Depending on the variety, plants can reach heights of between 30 and 150 cm.
-Basil leaves are glossy and ovulate, with smooth or slightly toothed edges that typically cup slightly; the leaves are arranged oppositely along the square stems.
-Leaves may be green or purple.
+Basil leaves are glossy and ovate, with smooth or slightly toothed edges that typically cup slightly; the leaves are arranged in opposite pairs along the square stems.
+The leaves are usually green, but can be purple in some cultivars such as 'Purple Ruffles'.
 Its flowers are small and white, and grow from a central inflorescence, or spike, that emerges from the central stem atop the plant.
 Unusual among Lamiaceae, the four stamens and the pistil are not pushed under the upper lip of the corolla, but lie over the inferior lip.
 After entomophilous pollination, the corolla falls off and four round achenes develop inside the bilabiate calyx.

 Phytochemistry

 The various basils have such distinct scents because the volatile aromatic compounds vary with cultivars.
 The essential oil from European basil contains high concentrations of linalool and methyl chavicol (estragole), in a ratio of about 3:1.
 Other constituents include: 1,8-cineole, eugenol, and myrcene, among others.
 The clove scent of sweet basil is derived from eugenol.
 The aroma profile of basil includes 1,8-cineole and methyl eugenol.
 In this species eugenol is synthesised from coniferyl acetate and NADPH.